janiework-ctrl/Google-Data-Analytics-Cyclistic-Study/README.md

 - ✅ **Cited** → Clearly identified source with explicit public licensing and data-use privacy agreements.

 **Data Structure**
-12 files in .csv format, named using the standard corporate nomenclature: Cyclistic_TripData_YYYYMM.
+- 12 files in .csv format, named using the standard corporate nomenclature: `Cyclistic_TripData_YYYYMM`.
-13 columns (Unique trip ID, user type, start/end timestamps, station IDs, station names, and geographical coordinates).
+- 13 columns (Unique trip ID, user type, start/end timestamps, station IDs, station names, and geographical coordinates).
-A mix of quantitative data (trip counts, durations) and qualitative data (user categories, station names).
+- A mix of quantitative data (trip counts, durations) and qualitative data (user categories, station names).

 **Security and Data Privacy**
-Riders’ personally identifiable information (PII) is strictly prohibited due to data-privacy issues.
+- Riders’ personally identifiable information (PII) is strictly prohibited due to data-privacy issues.
-Original source files are backed up separately in a read-only environment to ensure data preservation.
+- Original source files are backed up separately in a read-only environment to ensure data preservation.

 **Identified Data Limitations**
-Because of data anonymization, it is impossible to connect pass purchases back to credit card numbers.
+- Because of data anonymization, it is impossible to connect pass purchases back to credit card numbers.
 Therefore, we cannot determine if casual riders live within the service area or if they purchase multiple single-ride passes.

 **Phase 3: Process**